 Clocking in at just eighteen minutes, it’s a bit of non-essential fluff about private eye DAVID BARTON (Richard Webb) who’s hired by a middle-aged movie star, Barbara Banton (Bernadene Hayes), to track down her runaway daughter Doris (Virginia Maxey) who’s intent on breaking into showbiz.

-With such a short time to wrap things up, Barton tracks her down pretty quickly–auditioning for Jimmy Dorsey’s orchestra at the Avalon Casino on Catalina Island, off the coast of California.
+With such a short time to wrap things up, Barton tracks her down pretty quickly–auditioning for Jimmy Dorsey’s orchestra at the Avalon Casino on Catalina Island, the Hollywood getaway thirty miles off the coast of California.

 But that’s not all, folks.